← Back to Recipes

 6. 6

 Apply a thin, even layer of Vegemite over the buttered toast, using approximately half a teaspoon per slice.
 Start with less if you're new to Vegemite, as its concentrated umami flavor is quite intense.
-Spread edge to edge for consistent flavor.
+Spread edge to edge for consistent flavor distribution.

 7. 7